IN DEFENSE OF CHALLENGING CINEMA

-When it comes to cinema, few of us would be willing (or able) to invest that degree of engagement, but it would be fair to expect film commentators to at least have a solid grounding in cinema history and be reasonably au fait with the great works of the medium.
-It seems to me that film viewing is a skill one learns—it's not a given.
-It has taken a number of years (four decades, in fact) for me to acquire the patience to let a film be what it is, which is easier said than done.
-It's one thing to like or dislike a film, but quite another to criticise it for not being something else.
+Few of us can invest that degree of engagement, but it would be fair to expect film commentators to have a solid grounding in cinema history and be reasonably au fait with the great works of the medium.
+After all, film viewing is a skill one learns—it's not a given.
+It has taken many years (four decades, in fact) for me to acquire the patience to let a film be what it is, which is easier said than done.
+It's one thing to like or dislike a film but quite another to criticise it for not being something else.

 * * * *

-The days when a serious cinephile such as the late lamented Jonathan Dennis would be given a platform on National Radio to discuss cinema of all hues (from facile popcorn peddlers to abstruse existential meditations) have long gone.
-Simon Morris has charm, but while his characteristic intonation of bemused incredulity may be entertaining, it does nothing to engender respect or appreciation for cinema.
-Instead, Morris makes almost every film he reviews sound like escapist nonsense (which more often than not it is), but even the films he evidently admires sound as if they are being summarily dismissed.
-Which is a shame, because his critiques are often very perceptive.
-That said, he appears to have no patience for the rarefied films that Dennis would have encouraged listeners to at least consider, films by artists at the cutting edge of the art form, so his show ultimately serves as an apology for anti-intellectual populism.
-It’s no accident that where Dennis once presented “The Film Show”, Morris now presents “At the Movies”.
-My case is resting.
+The days when a serious cinephile such as the late Jonathan Dennis would have a platform on National Radio to discuss cinema of all hues (from facile popcorn peddlers to profound existential meditations) have long gone.
+Simon Morris has charm, but while his characteristic intonation of bemused incredulity may be entertaining, it does nothing to engender respect or appreciation for cinema as art.

 * * * *